aajuvonen/holocosmo/doc/CONTRIBUTING.md

 To preview changes without writing to disk, add the --dry-run flag:

-  python init_hc_entry.py "Test run of halo simulation" --categories MOD NBK OUT DOC --dry-run
+  `python hc_entry.py "Test run of halo simulation" --categories MOD NBK OUT DOC --dry-run`

 The script will then print what it intends to do (file creation paths and registry updates) without actually modifying any files.